Chinese Grammatical Error Correction: A Survey: Introduction

 Beyond the challenges posed by the writing system, structural aspects of Chinese present additional difficulties.
-Unlike Indo-European languages, many of which use inflectional morphology to mark tense, number, gender, and case, Chinese lacks these grammatical markers entirely.
+Unlike Indo-European languages, many of which use inflectional morphology to mark tense, number, gender, and case, Chinese has little inflectional morphology of this kind.
 Instead, the language features several structural particles.
 The versatile particle 了 \textit{le} serves multiple grammatical functions, including marking completed actions when placed after verbs, indicating change of state when positioned at sentence end, and functioning as a modal particle to express tone or attitude.
 Similarly, the three homophonic particles \zh{的} \textit{de}, \zh{地} \textit{de}, and \zh{得} \textit{de} serve as markers for attribution, adverbial modification, and complementation respectively.
 Their identical pronunciation yet distinct grammatical roles make them frequent sources of error for both L1 and L2 writers.
 Chinese also employs unique syntactic constructions that reorganize elements within sentences in distinctive ways.
 The \textit{ba}-construction (\zh{把} \textit{bǎ}) shifts the object before the verb to emphasize the action's result.
-The \textit{bei}-construction (\zh{被} \textit{bèi}) creates passive voice expressions following the pattern ``Object + \zh{被} \textit{bèi} + Agent + Verb'', where the semantic object becomes the syntactic subject.
-Beyond these specific constructions, Chinese frequently utilizes a topic-comment structure, where the topic, which can be various sentence elements including the object of a verb, appears at the beginning of the sentence followed by information about that topic.
-For a comprehensive review of Chinese grammar, see \citet{ross-2024-modern}.
+The \textit{bei}-construction (\zh{被} \textit{bèi}) creates passive voice expressions following the pattern ``Object + \zh{被} \textit{bèi} + Agent + Verb'', where the semantic object becomes the syntactic subject. \mq{Beyond these specific constructions, Chinese is often described as relatively topic-prominent: topic-comment organization, in which a topic, such as the object of a verb, appears at the beginning of the sentence followed by information about that topic, is pervasive and not signaled by overt case or agreement marking.
+Although topicalization is not unique to Chinese, its prominence, together with the availability of null arguments and flexible word order, means that topic-comment variation interacts with annotation and evaluation in CGEC in ways that have few direct parallels in English GEC.} For a comprehensive review of Chinese grammar, see \citet{ross-2024-modern}.
+From the perspective of CGEC, these grammatical properties are relevant because they shape how learner errors arise, how they are localized in annotation, and how fine-grained error categories may or may not be recoverable from corrected sentence pairs.
+They also affect how useful a correction system can be for language learning, since feedback that ignores such distinctions may improve surface acceptability without clearly reflecting the underlying grammatical problem.